-For section 'D.1 Cancelling or changing your journey before you leave', natural events that begin before the date your insurance starts.
+For section D.1 Cancelling or changing your journey before you leave on page 34, natural events that begin before the date your insurance starts.

 For all other sections, natural events that begin before the date your journey starts.

 A natural event is an event caused by natural processes of the earth.
 Some examples of natural events are: